 There are a variety of revenue operations professionals, and the composition of each team depends on the size and structure of its business, the nature of its products and services, and the complexity of its sales process.

-Let's outline some of the important members of the Revenue Operations team.
+Let's outline some of the important members of the Revenue Operations team and their responsibilities.

 Operations Managers